ronrothjr/The-Threads-of-Becoming/README.md

 As an open-source project, its ultimate success is measured not by the absence of conflict or adherence to doctrine, but by whether it creates **more possibility than it closes**.

+### **Keeping It Explicitly Open**

+We are dedicated to allowing this space to grow and change through community involvement, not private ownership.

 ## **Your Path Begins Here...**

 ### **[The Current Threads of Becoming](https://ronrothjr.github.io/The-Threads-of-Becoming/threads.html)**